-During 21/22, nine grants totalling £68k were awarded, from the £750k disbursed by the Charity to the Discovery Community Fund, for projects across Somerset helping people with learning disabilities and autistic people to live fulfilling lives in their own communities.
+During 2022/23, fourteen grants totalling £320k were awarded for projects across Somerset helping people with learning disabilities and autistic people to live fulfilling lives in their own communities.

 Risk Management

 The Board discusses and assesses the risk to which the Charity is exposed.
 There are clearly defined management responsibilities for the identification, evaluation, and control of significant risks in line with the Group approach, with continuous risk assessment and active management of business risks, including the maintenance of a strategic risk map, which identifies the controls and assurances in place, and highlights any gaps requiring further action.
 The Board discusses this at each meeting.